Americhem

 Americhem, Inc. established in 1941 in Ohio, Americhem Inc. is a global manufacturer of masterbatches, specializing in custom color and additive solutions.
 The company's headquarters are located in Cuyahoga Falls, Ohio, with additional manufacturing sites across North America, Europe and Asia.

-Americhem produces various masterbatch types, including single pigment dispersions, color and additive concentrates, and custom compounds.
+The company manufactures single pigment dispersions, color and additive concentrates, and custom compounds.

-Infinity LTL Engineered Compounds, a sister company of Americhem Inc., manufactures custom-compounded engineered thermoplastics.
-Their facilities are situated in Swedesboro, New Jersey, and Morrisville, Pennsylvania.
+Americhem Inc.'s sister company, Infinity LTL Engineered Compounds, manufactures custom-compounded engineered thermoplastics.
+It has locations in Swedesboro, New Jersey and Morrisville, Pennsylvania.

-In 2016, Americhem Inc. expanded its product portfolio through the acquisition of Vi-Chem, a company specializing in the production of PVC and elastomeric compounds.
+In 2016, Americhem Inc. acquired Vi-Chem, a producer of PVC and elastomeric compounds.

 History

 On November 29, 1941, Alabama native Sylvester S. Caldwell founded The Caldwell Company in Akron, Ohio.
 The company started as a manufacturer’s representative with Thompson Weinman & Co., a manufacturer in the rubber industry, as the first and principal client.

 During World War II, natural rubber became scarce due to rationing.
 The Caldwell Company took on additional clients including Harmon Color, which marked the company's first experience with colorant.
 In September 1943, Caldwell Company became incorporated and relocated to its building on Cutler Parkway in Akron.

 Richard H. Juve joined the company in June 1953 and introduced a line of stabilizing products to push sales in the rubber industry.
 He was followed by Harvey E. Cooper, who joined in 1958 as a chemist from Firestone Tire and Rubber Company.
 Both men acquired equal shares of The Caldwell Company, making them president and vice president of the company.

 On September 2, 1959, The Caldwell Company's first manufacturing plant was opened on Home Avenue in Akron.
 The Caldwell Company changed its name to Americhem Inc. and began regularly producing its products in 1960.
 With funding from the issuance of bonds, Americhem was able to develop several new commercial products.
 By the end of 1964, the company was manufacturing color concentrates for ABS, many of which were used for the RV industry.
 In July 1965, Americhem's headquarters was moved to a new building in Cuyahoga Falls, Ohio.
 There was an expansion in 1969, when a new plant was purchased in Medina, Ohio, and Americhem designed and manufactured the first masterbatches for vinyl siding.
 Americhem then became a member of the Vinyl Siding Institute and helped invent tests along with standards for weathering and durability that are still used today.

 Americhem was one of the first companies to use IBM System/3 computers and ACS Color Matching computers that were installed in 1972.
 In 1973, they opened their first plant outside of Ohio, located in Elgin, Illinois.
 This plant eventually became the new location of the Medina plant.
 The 1973 oil crisis severely affected Americhem’s sales.
 During this time, Americhem gained business in the packaging and construction industries.
 In 1974, part-owner Harvey Cooper retired, leaving ownership of the company to Richard Juve, who became the majority owner.